Adrià Carrasco Tarrés

-Adrià, in view of the general context, the seriousness of the accusations levelled, and the many chances of going to prison if arrested; chose to exile himself.
-This was made public through its support group “Adrietvolemacasa” on June 8, without disclosing his whereabouts and publicising a letter by Adrià.
+Adrià, in view of the general context, the seriousness of the accusations levelled, and the high chance of going to prison if arrested; chose to exile himself.
+This was made public through hiss support group “Adrietvolemacasa” on June 8, publicising a letter by Adrià, without disclosing his whereabouts.

 A few days later there was a multitudinous demonstration in his town, Esplugues de Llobregat.
 On September 6, he publicly appeared for the first time at a press conference in Brussels, accompanied by Belgian lawyer Christoff Marchand and spokesman for his support group, Efrem Blázquez, publicly denouncing his situation.

 His lawyer, Gonzalo Boye was presented to the National Court as his legal representative.

 In November 2018, the Spanish National decided to stop investigating him, which implied the dismissal of the accusation of terrorism.
 This led to the transferring of the case to the ordinary courts of Catalonia, so that they could determine if the accusations of public disorder levelled against Adrià should still stand.
 The Spanish search warrant against Adrià Carrasco continues in force.

 A non-violent action, in which toll barriers were lifted for one hour without interrupting the transit, cannot be considered a crime of terrorism as it is defined in the Spanish Criminal Code (article 573) or the Directive (EU) 2017/541, on combating terrorism (article 3).
 Nor does it fit into the rebellion crimes (art.
 472 of the Spanish Criminal Code), nor of Sedition (art.
 544).